Classic Gluten-Free Lebkuchen Cookies

-Lebkuchen is a classic German cookie thatโ€™s perfect for the Christmas holidays.
+Lebkuchen is a traditional German cookie that is perfect for the Christmas holidays.
 My easy-to-follow gluten-free lebkuchen recipe makes it easy for those on a gluten-free diet to enjoy this classic cookie.
 These soft, spiced cookies are full of warm flavors and are topped with a simple, sweet glaze.
 Even better?
 Your kitchen will smell amazing while these cookies are baking.

-If you love German recipes, try these Gluten Free Pfeffernusse Cookies and this Gluten Free Stollen.
+If you love German recipes, try these Gluten-Free Pfeffernusse Cookies and this Gluten-Free Stollen.

 Iced gluten free lebkuchen cookies on a cooling rack.

 These homemade lebkuchen have all of the incredible gingerbread flavors and spices you will love!
-These gluten free iced gingerbread cookies are the perfect cookie to make for the Christmas holidays and cookie exchange parties.
+These gluten free iced gingerbread cookies are the perfect cookies to make for the Christmas holidays and cookie exchange parties.

 Two lebkuchen on a small plate.
 One has a bite taken out.